 Securing OS X

 Even a Mac can be hacked.
 Think of it as a car.
-If you leave the keys in the ignition, its just a matter of time for someone to walk by, start it up and drive off.
-Its the same with a computer.
-If you leave everything unlocked, no passwords, no firewalls, someone at some time is going to take it.
-Here are some items to do to keep someone from stealing your "car".
+If you leave the keys in the ignition, it's just a matter of time before someone walks by, sees the keys in the ignition and drives off.
+It's the same with a computer.
+If you leave everything unlocked, no passwords, no firewalls, someone, at some time, is going to take it.
+Here's how to prevent someone from stealing your "car."

 - Keep your office door locked, even if you're only going down the hall for a few minutes.
 Apple has made items so sleek and small they can fit into pockets and bookcases with ease.

 - Limit access to the keys to the computer area.
-If only a few people can enter, there is a less chance of items becoming missing.
+If only a few people can enter, there is less chance of items going missing.

-- Keep services like file sharing, BlueTooth or web services off on your machine.
-Don't let thieves on the network get into your computer remotely.
-You can also turn on the Firewall to keep unwanted visitors out.
+- Keep services like file sharing, BlueTooth or Web services turned off.
+Don't let thieves on the network access your computer remotely.
+You can also turn on the firewall to keep out unwanted visitors.

-- Have other people that share your computer?
+- Do you share a system with other people?
 Give them their own accounts.

-- Keep files off your desktop.
+- Don't save files to the desktop.
 If you haven't set a screen saver, locked your door or turned off your computer, anyone can walk by and read an open file or double-click on a file and then read it.

 - Don't leave your email window open.
-Again, anyone walking by can see or read what you have.
-Sensitive data can become compromised in a heartbeat.
+Again, anyone walking by can see or read your mail.
+Sensitive data can become compromised in this way.

-- Share or using a public Mac?
+- Do you share or use a public Mac?
 Afraid to surf for sensitive data?
 OS X's Safari is your answer.
-It features private browsing so cache files and history can no longer be access by snoopers.
-Just open Safari and go to the Safari menu.
-Turn on Private Browsing from there.
+It features private browsing so cache files and history can no longer be accessed by other users.
+Just open Safari and turn on Private Browsing from the menu.

-- Require everyone to log into the Mac.
-Don't turn on Automatic login no matter how inconvenient.
-Anybody can then sit down at your computer, turn the power on, and get into your files.
+- Require every user to log in to the Mac.
+Don't turn on Automatic login.
+If this feature is enabled, anyone can turn on the power and access your files.

 - Lock your screen.
 You can use a hot corner, drag your mouse to it to start the screen saver and walk away.
 If correctly set, anyone trying to get in will have to enter your password to get access.
-This helps if you need to leave for lunch or class and you can leave everything running "as is".
+This helps if you need to leave for lunch or class but can leave everything running.